jszhn/annex/README.md

 # Annex

-The *Annex Toy Compiler* is a hobbyist C89 to RISC-V compiler, built in Rust.
-It aims to implement the standard compiler workflow: a tokeniser, syntax tree, assembler, and linker.
+*Annex* is a hobbyist imperative, compiled programming language.
+It compiles to RISC-V assembly and is built in Rust, with aims to implement the standard compiler workflow: a tokeniser, syntax tree, assembler, and linker.